rrutkows/aoc_kt/README.md

 In this repository, rrutkows is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

+The solutions in this repository download and cache the input data.
+The automation follows the [guidelines].

 If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

 - [Kotlin docs][docs]